chiniczR/the-book-place/README.md

 ## Installation

 ### Docker
->*To use the Docker installation, stop mongod, or change the code to set up MongoDB on a port different from **27017***
+>*If you already have MongoDB running on your local machine, either stop mongod, or change the code to set up this project's MongoDB on a port different from **27017***

 1. **Compose**